Back to: ASP.NET Core Blazor Tuturials For Beginners and Professionals

-The Blazor Server App template is used to to create a blazor application with server side hosting model.
-On the other hand, the Blazor WebAssembly App template creates a blazor application with client side hosting model.
+The Blazor Server App template is used to create a Blazor application with the server-side hosting model.
+On the other hand, the Blazor WebAssembly App template creates a Blazor application with the client-side hosting model.
 At the end of this article, you will understand the following pointers in detail.

 - Understand Client-side hosting model (Blazor WebAssembly App)

 - Understand Server-side hosting model (Blazor Server App)